Timeline of the Yemeni revolution (3 June – 22 September 2011): 16 September

-Hundreds of thousands of Yemenis marched in Sana'a and Ta'izz to demand Saleh's resignation.
+Hundreds of thousands of Yemenis marched in Sanaa and Taiz to demand Saleh's resignation.
 The marchers were protected by the First Armoured Division led by General Ali Mohsen al-Ahmar.
-Security forces fired on protesters in Ta'izz, killing one and injuring 13, and in the Al-Raheda district of Sana'a, wounding one.
+Security forces fired on protesters in Taiz, killing one and injuring 13, and in the Al-Raheda district of Sanaa, wounding one.
 It was unclear whether the First Armoured Division or the Alliance of Yemeni Tribes responded to the shootings.

 17 September

-One defected soldier was killed in fighting between Ali Mohsen al-Ahmar's rebel troops, acting in support of a "youths' security committee", and government-loyal forces in Sana'a.
+One defected soldier was killed in fighting between Ali Mohsen al-Ahmar's rebel troops, acting in support of a "youths' security committee", and government-loyal forces in Sanaa.
 The confrontation reportedly broke out when troops loyal to Saleh began attacking protesters holding a sit-in at Change Square, and the youths and defected soldiers, who have assumed the role of protecting the protest movement, responded with machine-gun fire.

 18 September

-Hours after a Saudi official claimed that Hadi would sign the GCC transitional deal "within a week", government forces and plainclothes militiamen opened fire on protesters in Sana'a, in Change Square and other locations, in what appeared to be the deadliest one-day crackdown in months.
+Hours after a Saudi official claimed that Hadi would sign the GCC transitional deal "within a week", government forces and plainclothes militiamen opened fire on protesters in Sanaa, in Change Square and other locations, in what appeared to be the deadliest one-day crackdown in months.
 Sadiq al-Ahmar, the head of the Alliance of Yemeni Tribes, told media that he had ordered tribal militias not to respond even under shelling by the Republican Guard, saying he did not want to give the government "any excuse not to sign a deal to transfer power", Al Jazeera reported.
 However, Interior Minister Motahar Rashad al-Masri accused the Hashid of provoking the incident, saying armed tribesmen attacked police and ministry staffers as they ate lunch.
 At least 26 protesters were killed and over 200 more were wounded.
 Ali Mohsen al-Ahmar's First Armoured Division reportedly responded, leaving a number of loyalist troops injured, though this was not immediately confirmed.